psmak3/psmak3.github.io/_posts/global/2016-11-16-global-heartlandofamerica.md

 See a trend?
 All the DNC representation comes from the East Coast.
 Other than Nancy Pelosi (CA) and Harry Reid (NV, but retiring), every single big name in the Democratic party is really a party of East Coast elites.

-So you don't think there is east coast bias in the DNC?
+So you don't think there is East Coast bias in the Democratic Party?
 Well........

 Let's look at MSNBC; the beacon of liberal ideas on cable TV.
 I see every voting demographic covered on this network with regular pundits that appear every day on their various shows.
 Races?
 Black, white, Hispanic, Asian....covered.
 Genders?
 Both men and women aplenty.
 Religion?
 Muslim, Jewish, Christian.
 Ages?
 Mostly middle-aged, but some young and some old as well.